-If your CPA firm is changing its name, be aware of requirements set by the Minnesota Board of Accountancy (BOA).
-Doing so will help ensure your firm remains in compliance throughout the name change process.
+Is your CPA firm is changing its name?
+Be aware of requirements set by the Minnesota Board of Accountancy (BOA).
+This will ensure your firm remains in compliance throughout the name change process.

 There are two BOA rules that impact name changes:

 According to this rule, a firm has 30 days following a name change to notify the BOA.
 The notification must be submitted in writing.